kakaobrain/torchgpipe/docs/guide.rst

 ------------------

-Consecutive layers in a :class:`nn.Sequential <torch.nn.Sequential>` module can be grouped as a partition by GPipe.
+Consecutive layers in a :class:`nn.Sequential <torch.nn.Sequential>` module can be grouped as a partition by :class:`~torchgpipe.GPipe`.
 However, you may want to split logically consecutive layers in nested sequentials.
-To split a module with nested sequentials, you should flatten the module before wrapping with GPipe.
+To split a module with nested sequentials, you should flatten the module before wrapping with :class:`~torchgpipe.GPipe`.

 Follow this code snippet which flattens nested sequentials::